ckeditor/ckeditor5/packages/ckeditor5-find-and-replace/docs/api/find-and-replace.md

 ## Demo

-Check out the {@link features/find-and-replace#demo demo in the Find and replace feature} guide.
+Check out the {@link features/find-and-replace#demo showcase demo} in the Find and replace feature guide.

 ## Documentation